 The base loop uses several Ft Mtn trail in a folded figure eight pattern that makes an inner and outer loop (with a crossover point at Cool Springs).
 There will be 5 aid stations on the course that give 6 aid points per loop.
 Three of the ASs are crew accessible and easy to reach.
 The inner loop has 500 ft of elevation difference between the high and low points.
 The outer loop has 2900 ft of elevation difference between high and low points.
 There are many small hills along the course giving an elevation gain per loop of roughly 5500 ft.
-The first place runner in 2015 used a barometric altimeter to record slightly under 25,000 ft of elevation gain for the 100M course.
-Your vertical mileage may vary.
+Course measurements using a barometric altimeter has record slightly under 25,000 ft of elevation gain for the 100M course and roughly 8000 ft of elevation gain for the 50k.
+But, your vertical mileage may vary.

 The crew accessible aid stations will be at Lakeside, Cool Springs Overlook, and the Park Entrance.